PROGRAM GUIDE

 Traveler tip: Electrical outlets in different countries may be different from the ones we're used to.
 Make sure you research what type of converter and/or adapter is needed for your travels!

 You should expect food and portion size to be different than what you're accustomed to at home.
 Kick off each day with an included continental breakfast.
-Five dinners will be included, too.
+Four dinners will be included, too.
 We work with local restaurants to provide a pre-set menu that includes 2-3 course plated meals inspired by the region, giving you the opportunity to experience authentic dishes.
 Other dinners and lunches are your opportunity to explore the cuisine as you see fit.

 Mediterranean cuisine features some of the most universally loved foods in the world.
 Greek food is notable for its fresh fish, vibrant veggies, delicious cheeses, and perfectly seasoned, slow-cooked meats.